 No easy shortcuts

 Readers desire disasters and media delivers them.
 This is what reality looks like.
 The general public’s knowledge of international forest conditions is probably less apparent than that of a chimpanzee (to traverse Hans Rosling).
 Does it matter?
 One problem with incorrect figures on deforestation is that NGOs can spread the message that reduced deforestation is an easy and inexpensive way to reduce CO2 emissions.
 That is hardly the case.

 Drastically reduced CO2 emissions require costly interventions in Sweden and other developed countries.
 There are no easy and less costly shortcuts!

-On the internet we are immersed in fake news.
+On the internet we are immersed in fake post.
 It is a disaster if serious NGOs and think tanks start accepting unreliable practices, and instead work mainly like a lobbying organization.
 Whom should we then believe in?